andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_00_Introduction.rst

 .. note::

   The terms Multi-Voxel Pattern Analysis, Classifier, and Machine Learning, as applied to fMRI data, can be traced back to the Haxby et al. 2001 paper - although none of these terms were used in the original study.
-As we mentioned above, Haxby used a correlation method instead the classifier approach that we will use in the remaining chapters of this tutorial; regardless, the idea of matching patterns of activity is the same.
+As we mentioned above, Haxby used a correlation method instead of the classifier approach that we will use in the remaining chapters of this tutorial; regardless, the idea of matching patterns of activity is the same.

 Support Vector Machines